-Yale students design a new device to transport intestinal transplants to patientsApril 7th, 2014 by Holly Lauridsen in Other /
+Yale students design a new device to transport intestinal transplants to patientsApril 7, 2014 by Holly Lauridsen in Medicine & Health / Other

 (Medical Xpress)—Almost 20 people die every day while waiting for an organ transplant.
 For patients in need of intestinal transplants, the wait is even more agonizing because countless healthy intestines are discarded due to the difficulty of transporting them.
 To solve this problem, five Yale students have designed a new intestinal transport unit.